laurent22/joplin/BUILD.md

 If there's an error `while loading shared libraries: libgconf-2.so.4: cannot open shared object file: No such file or directory`, run `sudo apt-get install libgconf-2-4`

-If you get a node-gyp related error you might need to manually install it: `npm install -g node-gyp`.
+If you get a node-gyp related error, you might need to manually install it: `npm install -g node-gyp`.

 If you get the error `libtool: unrecognized option '-static'`, follow the instructions [in this post](https://stackoverflow.com/a/38552393/561309) to use the correct libtool version.

 ## On Windows

-If node-gyp does not works (MSBUILD: error MSB3428: Could not load the Visual C++ component "VCBuild.exe"), you might need to install the `windows-build-tools` using `npm install --global windows-build-tools`.
+If node-gyp does not work (MSBUILD: error MSB3428: Could not load the Visual C++ component "VCBuild.exe"), you might need to install `windows-build-tools` using `npm install --global windows-build-tools`.

 If `yarn dist` fails, it may need administrative rights.